right9code/right9ov/01 - BACKEND/_DummyPDFs/The Passport -- Chase Hughes -- ( WeLib.org )/The Passport -- Chase Hughes -- ( WeLib.md

 ## On the Phone With Her

 Once you develop the ability to get lots of numbers whenever and wherever you want, you will have women who won't call you back, girls who won't answer the phone, and worse.
 When you make a call, there are a few things you must do to ensure she keeps highlevel interest.
-We'll cover this in two sections: when she picks up and when she doesn't

----

-# THE PASSPORT

-1. Eat chips, cheese balls, or whatever you fancy when you talk to her.
+We'll cover this in two sections: when she picks up and when she doesn't1.
+Eat chips, cheese balls, or whatever you fancy when you talk to her.
 The sound alone will be enough to show her how comfortable and confident you are.
 2. If you get her voice mail and it's the first time you've called, say something like, "Get this, I just saw a humongous, fat clown like three seconds ago driving this pimped-out Mercedes Benz.
 The guy was completely dressed up and had one of those frowns painted on his face.
 When I pulled up next to him at the light, he looked over at me and I thought I was going to pee on myself...wait, I might have.
 Hold on...okay, we're good.
 Oh yeah, it's Chase.
 Call me back."
 3. If you've already had contact and have spoken a few times over the phone and you get her voice mail, create a trap.
 Say, "Hey, Stacie, It's Chase.
 I was just eating one of those huge burritos with French fries in them and it made me think of you."
 She will be completely taken off guard and will want to know why you thought of her when you were eating a "huge" burrito.
 4. If you have called a few times and keep getting voice mail, consider it a loss and have fun with it.
-Call her voice mail and
+Call her voice mail andsay, "Stacie, it's Chase.

----

-# CHASE HUGHES

-say, "Stacie, it's Chase.
 I was just thinking about you and how much I can't live without you."
 (In a joking tone of voice) "I just wanted to sing you a quick song 'cause I miss you so much."
 Then bust out a love song on her voice mail.
 Not a whole one, but one you're sure she knows.
 Then say, "Straight up...call me back, G." Do this whole voice mail in a very joking tone, but sing like you are completely miserable that she won't call you back.
 If she doesn't, you will have had fun.
 5. When you get her on the phone and she answers, make sure you have a story ready to go, and a few observations about her.
 Don't call unless you know what you are going to say.
 When she answers the phone, start off with a quick story and ask her what she's up to.
 Keep the conversation short and tell her you have to get going somewhere.
 Always be the first one to say you have to go on the phone.
 6. While you are on the phone with her, the game doesn't stop.
 You should still be playing jokes, busting on her, and joking around.
 Make her say over and out, tell her you guys are going to use secret codenames for each